TejaKummarikuntla/mnist-Android/README.md

 You need `tensorflow.aar`, which can be downloaded from [the nightly build artifact of TensorFlow CI](http://ci.tensorflow.org/view/Nightly/job/nightly-android/), here we use [the #124 build](http://ci.tensorflow.org/view/Nightly/job/nightly-android/124/artifact/).

-### Interacting with TensorFlow

-To interact with TensorFlow you will need an instance of TensorFlowInferenceInterface, you can see more details about it [here](https://github.com/mari-linhares/mnist-android-tensorflow/blob/master/MnistAndroid/app/src/main/java/mariannelinhares/mnistandroid/Classifier.java)

 ## Credits

 Credits for this code go to [mari-linhares](https://github.com/mari-linhares/mnist-android-tensorflow).
 I've merely created a wrapper to get people started.